 An essential component of a strong economy is a vibrant and diverse local food system.
 SBN has made strengthening the Massachusetts and New England food system a top priority and has formed a Local Food Committee to lead SBN’s work.

 The SBN Local Food Committee has selected seven specific initiatives that will help grow our local and regional food system.
-One of these initiatives is Boston Local Food Festival.
-The second annual festival, which attracted 30,000 people, was on Saturday, October 1, 2011 at Children’s Wharf Park on Fort Point Channel in Boston .
-Click here to see more on SBN and its other initiatives.
+One of these initiatives is the First Boston Local Food Festival which will be held at the Wharf on Fort Point Channel in Boston on Saturday, October 2, 2010.

 Definition of Local

-We define local food as Massachusetts grown and produced as the first preference, and then expanding beyond the state to New England and eastern New York state.
+We define local food as Massachusetts grown and produced as the first preference and then expanding beyond the state to Connecticut, Maine, New Hampshire, Rhode Island, and Vermont in New England.
 Local also includes local and independent food producers and entrepreneurs.